graphql-rust/juniper/CONTRIBUTING.md

 Consistent formatting is enforced on the CI.

-Before you submit your PR, you should run `cargo +nightly fmt` in the root directory.
+Before you submit your PR, you should run `cargo +nightly fmt --all` in the root directory (or use the `make fmt` shortcut).

 Formatting should be run on the **nightly** compiler.